Strategic Communication (STC)

 Introduction to major theories and empirical research regarding the role of interpersonal communication and related personal, contextual, and cultural variables in the development of various types of dyadic relationships.
 Does not count toward the strategic communication major.
 IIC.
 PA-2A.
 CAS-C.

 STC 177.
 Independent Studies.
-(0-6)
+(0-6; maximum 10)

 STC 236.
 Intercultural Communication.
 (3)

 Examines similarities and differences among cultures and subcultures with regard to norms, values, and practices in verbal and nonverbal communication.
 Barriers, such as prejudice and ethnocentrism, to effective intercultural communication addressed.
+IC.
 PA-4B.

 STC 259.
 Foundations of Campaign Design.
 (3)